karanthakakr04/devops-bootcamp-exercises/8 - Build Automation & CI-CD with Jenkins/chapter8-exercises.md

 ### Install or Check Docker on the Remote Server

 - [x] Task 1: Install Docker (if not already installed)
-  - **Check if Docker is installed:**
   - SSH into the remote server.
-    - Run the following command to check if Docker is already installed:

-      ```bash
-      docker --version
-      ```

-    - If Docker is installed, the command will display the Docker version.
-Proceed to Task 2.
-    - If Docker is not installed, continue with the installation steps.

   - **Set up Docker's apt repository:**
     - Add Docker's official GPG key: